Before we answer that question, let's start with a few things

 ISO 19011 sets out 4 headings in determining auditor competence.
 They apply equally to internal auditors and to lead auditors. namely,

-- General: organizational knowledge, skills and experience; working experience is essential.
+- General: Organizational knowledge, skills and experience; working experience is essential.

-- Personal behaviour: a range of personal attributes and professional behaviours are needed including ethical, open-minded, diplomatic, observant, perceptive, tenacious, decisive, culturally sensitive, ability to act with fortitude, etc.
+- Personal behaviour: A range of personal attributes and professional behaviours are needed including ethical, open-minded, diplomatic, observant, perceptive, tenacious, decisive, culturally sensitive, ability to act with fortitude, etc.

-- Knowledge and skills: to successfully complete an audit, generic competence (including auditing skills) and a level of discipline and sector-specific knowledge and skills (i.e. of the applicable ISO Standard and of the economic sector being audited) are required.
+- Knowledge and skills: To successfully complete an audit, generic competence (including auditing skills) and a level of discipline and sector-specific knowledge and skills (i.e. of the applicable ISO Standard and of the economic sector being audited) are required.

-- Achieving Auditor Competence: after ISO Auditor Certification building experience by regular participation audits.
+- Achieving Auditor Competence: After ISO Auditor Certification building experience by regular participation audits.

 Of course, internal auditing of a single ISO Standard (usually ISO 9001) may not be the limit of your ambition.

-You can extend range and type of audit you conduct by adding another standard to the scope of your auditor certification (e.g. take an ISO 14001 Internal Auditor Extension Course - 8 hours) or raise your game by taking a Lead Auditor Course (those responsible for Supplier Audits often do this to ensue the depth of knowledge necessary to adequately carry out such an audit).
+You can extend range and type of audit you conduct by adding another standard to the scope of your auditor certification (e.g. take an ISO 14001 Internal Auditor Extension Course - 8 hours) or raise your game by taking a Lead Auditor Course (those responsible for Supplier Audits often do this to ensure the depth of knowledge necessary to adequately carry out such an audit).

 For more in-depth information we recommend you read ISO 19011:2018, especially: